tutek1/DTLabs/04_2DPlatformIn3D/lab04.md

 The tweens should look much better now.
 Here is a video of the difference:
 <video id=10Lpj4ArnxU></video>

-You can see in the video, that even when we place the 2D player far away, it works quite well.
+You can see in the video that even when we place the 2D player far away, it works quite well.

 ### Exit2D
-The exiting of 2D will be very similar.
-This time we only care about the **scale** of the 3D player.
+The exit from 2D will be very similar.
+This time, we only care about the **scale** of the 3D player.
 Let's just try to reverse the **scale tween** in the enter function.

 #### Task
 Try to do this part of the codelab yourself.